kytta/www/content/uses.md

 template: orphan.html
 ---

-For some reason, I do get asked quite often about the [stuff I use](https://uses.tech/) in my day-to-day life.
-Well, now I have a page to link them to.
+This is the [stuff I use](https://uses.tech/) in my day-to-day life.
 No links are affiliate; I am not endorsed by any of the mentioned companies.

 ## Computer